iMohamedSheta/xqb/README.md

 # XQB Query Builder

-A powerful and flexible SQL query builder for Go with fluent interface for building complex SQL queries.
+A powerful and flexible Sql query builder for Go with fluent interface for building complex Sql queries.

 ## Installation